-This study was assessed to determine the chemical composition of pulp and rind powder and the therapeutic effects of treating water melon (Citrullus lanatus) as pulp and rind powder at three levels (2.5%, 5% and 7.5%) on kidney functions, liver enzymes, some serum minerals, blood glucose and antioxidant enzymes of gentamicin-induced nephrotoxicity rats.
-Forty adult female healthy albino rats (Sprague-Dawley strain) were divided into eight groups, the first group was normal rats as a negative control group while the other seven groups were fed a basal diet and injected with gentamicin to induce nephrotoxicity.
-One of them was the positive group. other groups (3, 4,5) and (6,7,8) were fed a basal diet containing 2.5%, 5% and 7.5% of pulp and rind from water melon powder respectively for 28 days as period of the experiment.
-The results revealed that the content of moisture, dietary fiber, carbohydrates, total calories, total phenols, total flavonoids and 2, 2-diphenyl-1-picrylhydrazyl (DPPH%) of dried watermelon pulp were significantly higher than its content in the watermelon rind while the content of tested minerals in the watermelon rind were significantly higher than the pulp except for the content of iron and potassium.
-In addition, levels of AST, ALT, ALP.
-GGT. urea, uric acid, creatinine, MDA, and blood glucose were dramatically decreased in the nephritic watermelon pulp treated groups while levels of Tp, Alb, GPX, SOD, CAT, GSTs, and TACwere greatly increased.
-Regarding levels of K and P, they decreased while levels of Na and Ca increased in nephritic treated groups with pulp and rid powder especially at 7.5%.
-So, this study proved that pulp and rind powder has great effectiveness in treating kidney diseases and protecting against complications associated with them it alsocontains many vital compounds that play an important and effective role in metabolic processes and performance during the life cycle.
+This study was conducted to evaluate the chemical composition of watermelon (Citrullus lanatus) pulp and rind powders, as well as to investigate their potential therapeutic effects on gentamicin-induced nephrotoxicityin rats.
+Forty adult female albino rats (Sprague-Dawley strain) were divided into eight groups.
+The first group was normal rats as a negative control group, while the other seven groups were fed a basal diet and injected with gentamicin to induce nephrotoxicity.
+One of them was the positive group, while the remaining six groups were fed a basal diet supplemented with 2.5%, 5%, and 7.5% of either watermelon pulp or rind powder, respectively, for 28 days.
+The results revealed that the content of moisture, dietary fiber, carbohydrates, total calories, total phenols, total flavonoids, and 2,2-diphenyl-1-picrylhydrazyl (DPPH%) of watermelon pulp powder was significantly higher than its content in the rind powder.
+In contrast, the rind powder contained considerably higher concentrations of tested minerals, except for iron and potassium, which were more abundant in the pulp.
+In addition, levels of AST, ALT, ALP, GGT, urea, uric acid, creatinine, MDA, and blood glucose were dramatically decreased in the nephritic watermelon pulp-treated groups.
+In contrast, levels of TP, Alb, GPX, SOD, CAT, GSTs, and TAC were greatly increased.
+Regarding levels of K and P, they decreased while levels of Na and Ca increased in nephritic-treated groups with pulp and rind powder, especially at 7.5%.
+So, this study proved that pulp and rind powder are effective in treating kidney diseases and protecting against associated complications.
+It also contains many vital compounds that play an important and effective role in metabolic processes and performance during the life cycle.